stormwild/HelloWorldJava/README.md

   Uncomment `.project`

-  > \# Uncomment this line if you wish to ignore the project description file.
+  > #&nbsp;Uncomment this line if you wish to ignore the project description file.
+  >
-  > \# Typically, this file would be tracked if it contains build/dependency configurations:
+  > #&nbsp;Typically, this file would be tracked if it contains build/dependency configurations:
+  >
-  > \# .project
+  > #&nbsp;.project

 - [Maven .gitingore](https://raw.githubusercontent.com/github/gitignore/master/Maven.gitignore)